 Whichever basis on which a court chooses to award damages, the underlying factor is that a plaintiff cannot be awarded an amount greater than the loss or damage that they have suffered as a result of the breach.

 Are you a party to a contract that has been breached?
 If so, you should seek legal advice to determine your position.
-Get in touch with our disputes team on 1300 544 755.
+Get in touch with LegalVision’s dispute resolution lawyers on 1300 544 755, or fill out the form on this page.